 The Middletown Town Hall Passport Office is an officially-designated passport application acceptance facility.
-Applications are accepted between the hours of 9 am and 4:00 pm, Monday through Friday.
-Appointments are recommended but walk-ins are welcome.
-Please contact the Passport office at 732-615-2014.
+Applications are accepted by appointment between the hours of 8 am and 3:30 pm Monday through Friday.
+Walk-in applications are accepted between the hours of 9 am and 3 pm.
+For further information please contact the Passport office at 732-615-2014.

 BASIC INSTRUCTIONS FOR U.S. PASSPORT APPLICATIONS

 You must apply in person if:

 Your previous passport was issued before you were 16 years of age or

 Your previous passport expired more than five years ago.